amitjoy/feature-flags-for-osgi/README.md

 ### Installation

-This project comprises 3 bundles -
+This project comprises 5 bundles -

+1. `com.amitinside.featureflags.api` - The core feature flags API
-1. `com.amitinside.featureflags.core` - The core feature flags implementation
+2. `com.amitinside.featureflags.provider` - The core feature flags implementation
+3. `com.amitinside.featureflags.rest` - REST Service to manage features, groups and strategies
-2. `com.amitinside.featureflags.web` - An web administration to easily manage features, groups and strategies
+4. `com.amitinside.featureflags.console` - A web console to easily manage features, groups and strategies
-3. `com.amitinside.featureflags.example` - An example project that shows how to use core feature flags in codebase
+5. `com.amitinside.featureflags.example` - An example project that shows how to use core feature flags in codebase

 You don't require to install all 3 bundles.
 To use feature flags in OSGi environment, you could only use the core implementation bundle.